CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 For now, we’ll only consider burr grinders.
-There are low cost blade grinders available but you don’t want to use those for grinding coffee beans.
+There are low-cost blade grinders available but you don’t want to use those for grinding coffee beans.
 Blade grinders hack coffee into random size particles ranging from dust to chunks.
-Brew from blade ground coffee and those dusty particles are over extracted while the chunks are under extracted.
+Brew from blade ground coffee and those dusty particles are over-extracted while the chunks are under-extracted.
 You end up with coffee that doesn’t taste good.
 Very unbalanced, it can be weak and bitter at the same time and result in dirty mucky cups.

 On the other hand, burr grinders produce consistent particle sizes.
 Here’s a look at a burr set.
 Beans are fed into the center while one burr is spinning and the other is stationary.
 Ground coffee exits from between the burrs.
-The spacing between the burrs is adjusted to produce a desired grind size.
+The spacing between the burrs is adjusted to produce the desired grind size.
 More on that in a moment.

 Burr material is usually steel or ceramic.
 There are even titanium coated burrs that’ll last a lifetime for most home users.
 Steel burrs are the most common.
 They are tough and do a fine job.
 If you’re grinding a lot they’re better at dissipating heat than ceramic burrs.
-Ceramics stay sharp longer than steel but are more brittle so more susceptible to damage from foreign objects.
+Ceramic burrs stay sharp longer than steel but are more brittle so more susceptible to damage from foreign objects.
 Is one material better than the other?
 It’s debatable.
 Sure ceramics last longer but steel burrs are good for hundreds of pounds of grinding before needing replacement.

 Next up grind size adjustment.
 There are two basic types stepped and stepless.
-On stepped grinders there are definite stops for each grind size.
+On stepped grinders, there are definite stops for each grind size.
 Grinders with stepless adjustment have no stops so you can make extremely precise and essentially infinite grind size adjustments.
 The advice here; unless you are doing higher-end espresso on a prosumer level machine you don’t need stepless adjustment.
 Now you will find stepped grinders that can do espresso.
-They either focus their adjustment steps in the fine espresso grind range or have micro adjustments that get you really close to the same level of control you’d have on a stepless grinder.
+They either focus their adjustment steps in the fine espresso grind range or have micro-adjustments that get you really close to the same level of control you’d have on a stepless grinder.

 Some other considerations when choosing a grinder: Motor power.
 It’s rated in watts and ranges from about 100 to more than 400.
 More powerful motors give longer duty cycles.
 That is they can grind more coffee and they usually do it faster.
 Grinders with lower power motors often have duty cycles around ten percent meaning grind for 60 seconds and the grinder should then rest for about ten minutes before using again.